kingluddite/web-dev-notes/full-stack/udemy/118n-graphql-apollo-react/01-server-side/local-mongodb/00-troubleshoot-local-mongodb.md

 * If you get the graphql error "Topology was destroyed"
 * Find `node` process, kill it and rerun
 * Rerun mongo and dev server

+## MongoDB tips!
+* You may have to shut down both servers mongo and app
+* Kill `node` and `mongod`
+* Restart them both
+* After logging in you should see current user with info we specified in query